network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Nevertheless, people still suffer from bufferbloat.

-Although significant, the impact on user experience can be transitory -- that is, its effect is not always present.
+Although significant, the impact on user experience can be transitory -- that is, its effect is not always visible to the user.
 Whenever a network is actively being used at its full capacity, buffers can fill up and create latency for traffic.
 The duration of those full buffers may be brief: